projectsecure/projectsecure-api/README.md

 If and only if all steps (so, their status fields) are marked as `COMPLETED`, the user can finish a challenge.

-Register a slug under with the challenge should be reachable.
+At last, register a slug under with the challenge should be reachable.

 ```python
 AN_EXAMPLE_CHALLENGE = 'an_example_challenge'